 In this class, we will see that many societal problems – from violence to poor performance in school – have their root in the mechanisms of human psychology, but that these very mechanisms can also provide us with ways to solve these problems.
 While very different themes will be covered, all will follow the same underlying approach: we evolved to be social creatures, this can help us understand how our psychology works, which in turn explains why most problems arise and where the solutions are to be found.

-475 Public Policy and Applications (Sontuoso)
+475 Public Choice and Public Policy (Sontuoso)

 475 Punishment and Cooperation (C)